XxoF/Learning-Pytorch/README.md

 # Learning-Pytorch
-Learning python from zero to hero
+Learning python from zero to hero.
+Goat: can build or modify any model, any algorithms from scratch.